 HOW I RE-GROUTED A SHOWER FLOOR

-Re-grouting a shower floor is not something that I would normally do for someone other than myself.
+Re-grouting a shower floor is not something I would normally do for someone other than myself.
 I am only set up with tools and materials to do electrical work.
-However I committed to helping another human get their home in order and the task was important.

-The handyman’s reason for not wanting to re-grout this particular shower floor is because the specifications called for the installation of Laticrete Spectralock Premium Epoxy Grout and he only had one experience with it and, according to him it did not go well.
-He was willing to just remove the old grout and gave a ridiculously cheap price for that.
+The handyman’s reason for not wanting to re-grout this particular shower floor is because the specifications called for the installation of Laticrete Spectralock Premium Epoxy Grout.
+He only had one experience with it, and according to him, it did not go well.
+He was willing to remove the old grout and gave a ridiculously low price.

 Laticrete Spectralock Premium Epoxy Grout is unique in that it consists of three components that must be mixed together and must be used within a limited time frame.

-The epoxy also requires the use of household vinegar for clean-up.
-The grout bucket with part A & B is packaged with latex gloves, a tile sponge, and two packets of clean up powder that gets mixed in with your clean up water.
-Also instructions on how to properly mix and apply the grout are included.
+The grout bucket with parts A & B is packaged with latex gloves, a tile sponge, and two packets of clean-up powder to be mixed in with your clean-up water.
+Also included are instructions on how to mix and apply the grout properly.

 Part C is the colored sand that gets mixed in after parts A & B are mixed together.
-It must all be thoroughly mixed to a batter like consistently.
-You must begin applying the grout to the tile immediately after it is mixed.
-I recommend that you have all preparations made ahead of time so you can immediately start grouting after mixing.
+It must all be thoroughly mixed to a cake batter-like consistency.

 GROUT REMOVAL FROM A SHOWER FLOOR

 The handyman used a small cordless circular saw with a diamond blade to cut out between the tiles.
-It did a good job of removing the old grout, but he also nicked a few tiles with it.
+It did an excellent job of removing the old grout, but he also nicked a few tiles with it.
 The 2″ x 2″ matted tile had 3/16″ wide grout joints; however, the installed tile joints were slightly closer together due to the shower floor slope.

 So I had to do some additional grout removal myself before proceeding to the grout installation.

 My first step as part of the planning process was figuring out which grout removal tools to use.
-I already owned an electric Dremel rotary tool as well as a RotoZip rotary tool with a circular saw attachment.
+I already owned an electric Dremel rotary tool, and a RotoZip rotary tool with a circular saw attachment.

-The grout saw was useful for grinding the old grout out of the joints, but it is a lot of work with your hands.
+The grout saw was helpful for grinding the old grout out of the joints, but it was a lot of work with my hands.
 I wore leather work gloves when I used the grout saw.

-The handle with the triangle on the end was not very useful at all for removing the old grout.
-It also has a limited depth range due to the triangle and care must be taken not to scrape the tile edges.
+The handle with the triangle on the end was not very useful for removing the old grout.
+Due to the triangular shape, it has a limited depth range, and care must be taken not to scrape the tile edges.

-I did most of the grout removal up close to the wall using the Dremel rotary tool with the 1/8″ grout removal bit.
-I kept it on the lowest speed and used two hands to keep it steady.
-The grout removal bit eats right into the old grout.
+I did most of the grout removal close to the wall using the Dremel rotary tool with the 1/16″ grout removal bit.
+I kept it at the lowest speed and used two hands to steady it.
+The Dremel grout removal bit quickly ate right into the old grout.

-There was moisture where the old grout was broken so I waited a week for the shower floor to dry completely before installing the new grout.
+There was moisture where the old grout was removed, so I waited a week for the shower floor to dry completely before installing the new grout.

 HOW I RE-GROUTED USING SPECTRALOCK EPOXY GROUT

 I had worked with Laticrete Spectralock Premium Epoxy Grout several years before when I remodeled a bathroom of my own.
-I liked the fact that it is maintenance free and no sealing is ever necessary after installation.
-The epoxy grout is stain and mold resistant and is very durable.
+I liked that it is maintenance-free and that no sealing is ever necessary after installation.
+The epoxy grout is stain and mold-resistant and is very durable.

-I mixed and installed the epoxy grout.
-I spent about six person-hours (In addition to the eight for grout removal), prepping, mixing, applying the grout, wiping the excess grout, and doing a complete clean up.
+I mixed and applied the epoxy grout.
+I spent about six person-hours (In addition to the eight for grout removal), prepping, mixing, applying the grout, wiping the excess grout, and doing a complete clean-up.

 The epoxy grout is a little different to work with than regular grout.
-It has less working time and you need to use the wash packets or vinegar in your rinse water to keep the epoxy from gumming up the sponge.
+It has less working time, and you need to use the wash packets or some vinegar in your rinse water to keep the epoxy from gumming up the tile sponge.

-I did all of the mixing by hand using a margin trowel and did not feel the need for a power tool to do the mixing.
-However I only mixed one small pail at a time.
-With a larger pail a power mixer would be needed.
+I did all of the mixings by hand using a margin trowel and did not feel the need for a power tool to do the mixing.
+However, I only mixed one small pail at a time.
+With a larger bucket, a power mixer would be needed.

-The working time for the grout is 80 minutes at 70 degrees Fahrenheit.
-Shorter time if the temperature is warmer.
+The working time for the grout is 80 minutes with a room temperature of 70 degrees Fahrenheit.
+Shorter working time if the temperature is warmer.